toderash/aspire.github/CONTRIBUTING.md

   version, as this violates Semantic Versioning.
 * All code contributed is subject to the license of the repository to which it is contributed.
 You agree to release your code under that license.

-## Maintenance Cycle

-Every major version released will be maintained, unless we mark the project as abandoned.
-If we mark a project as abandoned, we will grant at least six months notice prior to the end of support.

-When a new major version is released, we will offer security fixes and patches to the old version for one year following the release of the new version.
-For example, if 1.0 is replaced by 2.0, we will continue to support 1.0 with security and patches for 1 year following the release of 2.0.

-For minor and patch (<major>.<minor>.<patch>) versions, we offer no ongoing support of an old minor or patch version once a new one has come out.
-Because we follow semantic versioning, we will not break compatibility of the major version in a minor or patch release.

-The exception to this policy is in an emergency where security or safety is at risk.
-If a security issue requires breaking backwards compatibility, we will a) inform users through our communication channels and b) make the minimum number of changes required to patch the problem.
-We may also revoke access to versions that contain severe security vulnerabilities.
-Finally, we will prepare to release a new major version as quickly as possible containing the breaking changes.

 ## General Rules For Contributing